mgxv/houdini/README.md

 - `/opt/homebrew/var/log/houdini.log` — HIDE/SHOW decisions with timestamps
 - `/opt/homebrew/var/log/houdini.err` — errors; output from the subprocess is prefixed `[adapter]` so it's distinguishable from houdini's own warnings

+Each file is capped at 500 KB: on daemon startup, if either is larger, it's truncated in place (no rotated archive).
+This keeps disk usage bounded without external tooling like `newsyslog`.

-Tail either via `houdini logs out --tail 50` or `houdini logs err --tail 50` — that command handles the Apple Silicon vs Intel Homebrew path automatically.
+Stream either via `houdini logs out` or `houdini logs err` — that command handles the Apple Silicon vs Intel Homebrew path automatically and prints new lines as they're written.

 ## Project layout